Chef Dennis

 HOW DO I SLICE BEEF BRISKET?

-The first and most important step is to let the beef brisket rest for an hour before slicing, three hours is even better.
+The first and most important step is to let the beef brisket rest for an hour before slicing.

 Allowing brisket to rest lets juice redistribute throughout the meat.
 If sliced right off the grill, the meat would lose moisture.